A-Iskakov/python3_simple_per_uri_access_log_nginx/README.md

-Simple per-uri Access Log for Nginx
+Simple per-uri Access Stats for Nginx
 ===================================

 Python 3 implementation of a simple UDP syslog server which gets uri access data from nginx server and increments stats data into a MongoDB database.